etwk/blog/content/lists/books.md

 - [ ] Water: The Epic Struggle for Wealth, Power, and Civilization #must
 ## Nature
 - [ ] Biological Exuberance: Animal Homosexuality and Natural Diversity
+- [ ] Ten Birds That Changed the World

 ## Philosophy
 - [ ] The Body in Pain: The Making and Unmaking of the World
+- [ ] Meditations (Marcus Aurelius)
+- [ ] Ten Things Video Games Can Teach Us: (about life, philosophy and everything) #must
+## Business & Economics
+- [ ] The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you #must
+- [ ] Keynes Hayek: The Clash that Defined Modern Economics #bumingbai
 ## Book-lists
 - https://zh.wikipedia.org/zh-tw/香港遭審查下架書刊 #China
 - 編程隨想書單：https://github.com/programthink/books